Henkoglobin/lazylualinq/README.md

 ### `linq:selectMany`
 ### `linq:batch`

 Creates a sequence of tables containing the specified number values (and indices) each, with a trailing batch containing any 'left over' values.
-Note that, other than (`linq:batchValues`)[#linqbatchValues], this will create batches of _nested_ tables, each containing both the value and the index taken from the source sequence.
+Note that, other than [`linq:batchValues`](#linqbatchValues), this will create batches of _nested_ tables, each containing both the value and the index taken from the source sequence.

 ```lua
 local seq = linq { "a", "b", "c" }:batch(2)